nixos-asia/website/en/nix-modules.md

 ...
 ```

 This program is hardcoded to do a certain thing: it can list the contents of the `/` directory.
-Now let's say we want to customize its behaviour but without having to modify the derivation itself.
+Now let's say we want to configure its behaviour but without having to modify the derivation itself.

 In particular, we want our program to:
 - *list a different directory*.